|Search This Category|

 In March 2010, at the MIT Sloan Sports Analytic Conference, he presented his work for the first time after launching his website (hoopnumbers.com) which was suddenly shut down once he's been hired by the Washington Wizards in June 2010.

 John Hollinger authored four books in the Pro Basketball Forecast/Prospectus series and was a regular columnist for ESPN Insider.
 Hollinger's work (PER) is read by many mainstream fans who are not familiar with APBRmetrics in general, making him instrumental in introducing the system to regular NBA fans.

 Justin Kubatko developed and administers Basketball-Reference.com, a site that provides much relied upon and easy access to regular and many of the advanced basketball statistics, much of the data not available anywhere else on the net for before the most recent seasons.
 He also adapted an idea from Bill James called Win Shares to basketball to estimate player contribution to a team's level of winning based on individual offensive performance and team defense while the player is on the court.

-He is currently working for Detroit Pistons as the director of basketball operations.
+He was working for Detroit Pistons as the director of basketball operations.

 Ken Catanella is a leader in the growing field of basketball analytics.
 He joined the NBA League Office in January 2009 and was selected as Manager of the League's Basketball Analytics efforts soon thereafter.
 He previously worked for the New Jersey Nets as Coordinator of Statistical Analysis from 2006-2008 and managed the creation and implementation of the Nets' statistical scouting systems.
 He also advised the teamís GM, President, and ownership by evaluating domestic and international player personnel as well as the teamís strategic financial plan.